niplav/site/two_people_on_a_planet.md

 linear time.
-This is not the case for strategies that involve one person doing something different from the other person: there is no way for them to know which one of them was meant in the first place, unless specific characteristica are given (but those are, of course, also person-specific).
+This is not the case for strategies that involve one person doing something different from the other person: there is no way for them to know which one of them was meant in the first place, unless specific characteristics are given (but those are, of course, also person-specific).

 Second, it does not need an absolute coordinate system.
 The algorithm